Motorcycle Defects And Recalls

 Title 49, Chapter 301, Section 30101 (a) (8), of the United States Code for Motor Vehicle Safety states that motor vehicle safety is "the performance of a motor vehicle or motor vehicle equipment in a way that protects the public against unreasonable risk of accidents occurring because of the design, construction, or performance of a motor vehicle, and against unreasonable risk of death or injury in an accident, and includes non-operational safety of a motor vehicle."

-If your motorcycle or any part of your motorcycle has been recalled due to defects that may put your safety at risk, you will receive a letter, (possibly several letters) in the mail with specific details about the recall.
-You may even receive phone call or two.
+If your motorcycle or any part of your motorcycle has been recalled due to defects that may put your safety at risk, you will receive a letter sometimes several letters in the mail with specific details about the recall.
+You may even receive a phone call or two if your current phone number is registered with your motorcycle manufacturer.
 Once you receive the letter, it is up to you to take your motorcycle to an authorize dealer for repair.
-Keep in mind that the repairs shouldn’t cost you a dime.
+If your motorcycle is the subject of a safety recall, then the manufacturer is obligated to provide a free remedy.
+Keep in mind that the repairs shouldn't cost you a dime.
 Under federal law, safety issues must be resolved without cost to customers.
-Simply put, the cost for repairs resulting form a recall is always $0.
+Simply put, the cost for repairs resulting form a recall is always free.

 If there are issues associated with the brakes, chain, shock absorbers, toe clips, the rear wheels, or tires, a safety recall may be instigated.
 Rarely will a recall involve issues that only affect the cosmetics of a motor vehicle or motorcycle.

-If you have been injured in a motorcycle accident or a loved one has been injured as a result of a motorcycle accident due to a defective or recalled motorcycle or motorcycle part, contact a motorcycle accident lawyer or personal injury attorney right away.
+If you have been injured in a motorcycle accident due to a defective or recalled motorcycle or motorcycle part, contact a motorcycle accident lawyer or personal injury attorney right away.

 Find legal information and lawyers that specialize in Motorcycle Accidents by state: